 (e) Peer or adult support.

 (2) The IEP team for each eligible child with a disability shall individually consider the need for Individualized COVID-19 Recovery Services at least at each initial IEP meeting and each regularly scheduled annual review meeting through the 2022-23 school year.

+(3) When Individualized COVID-19 Recovery Services are recommended, the student’s IEP must be updated to reflect the recommendation.

-(3) Notwithstanding section (2) above, decisions regarding Individualized COVID-19 Recovery Services shall be made earlier if requested by the parent.
+(4) Notwithstanding section (2) above, decisions regarding Individualized COVID-19 Recovery Services shall be made earlier if requested by the parent or eligible adult student.

-(4) Notwithstanding section (2) above, decisions regarding Individualized COVID-19 Recovery Services shall be made earlier when school- or district-based members of the IEP team suspect, or have reason to suspect, the potential need for Individualized COVID-19 Recovery Services for a child with a disability, based on circumstances including but not limited to:
+(5) Notwithstanding section (2) above, decisions regarding Individualized COVID-19 Recovery Services shall be made earlier when school- or district-based members of the IEP team suspect, or have reason to suspect, the potential need for Individualized COVID-19 Recovery Services for a child with a disability, based on circumstances including but not limited to: